larkintuckerllc/k8s-cka-tutorial/03-install-kubernetes-masters-and-nodes/README.md

 ## Script

-There are compelling reasons to use Amazon's EKS instead of trying to install your own cluster from scratch; mostly EKS has deep integrations with other AWS services out of the box.
+There are compelling reasons to use Amazon's EKS instead of trying to install your own cluster from scratch; mostly EKS has deep integrations with other AWS services out of the box and is HA.
 But we are here to learn...

 Also, while one can install learning environments on one's workstation, e.g,. *Minikube* or *microK8s*, we want to install in a more "real" environment.